RootMyTV/RootMyTV.github.io/README.md

 reboot a TV - script keeps running but will no longer be executed on next startup), installs the homebrew channel app via standard devmode service calls and elevates its service to run unjailed as root as well.

+### 2021/06: The Old-New Chain (RootMyTV v2)
+Around 2021/06 LG started rolling out a patched version which involved some fixes for the tricks we used in this chain:

+* Certain applications we used for private bus access have their permissions limited to `public`
+* LunaDownloadMgr now checks target paths against a list of regular expressions in `/etc/palm/luna-downloadmgr/download.json`
+* `start-devmode.sh` script is now shipped with a signature and is now verified using `openssl` on each boot
+    * This one had an interesting side effect - it took approximately a month for LG to roll out a new Developer Mode application with signed `start-devmode.sh`, during which time updated TVs were unable to use developer mode at all.

+Most of these mitigations are too trivial to work around, thus we still consider this chain unfixed.

+* There are still applications on the system that are vulnerable to XSS attacks with private bus permissions
+* Regular expressions used to verify target paths are too broad, and thus still allow us to write to relevant paths
+* There are multiple paths that are executed during bootup, so we don't even need to use `start-devmode.sh`

+Our initial estimate for fixing these issues in our chain were "a couple of hours" - patches theorized on our side on 2021/05/27 turned out to be correct, but due to some strategic choices and lack of personal time, we decided to postpone testing and release for a couple of months.
+Sorry. :)